stepzen-dev/examples/with-fauna/README.md

-# StepZen Example: `with-faunadb`
+# StepZen Example: `with-fauna`

 ## Introduction

-This project builds a GraphQL API that composes data from FaunaDB and GitHub, by combining the [FaunaDB GraphQL API](https://docs.fauna.com/fauna/current/api/graphql) with the [GitHub GraphQL API](https://docs.github.com/en/graphql).
+This project builds a GraphQL API that composes data from Fauna and GitHub, by combining the [Fauna GraphQL API](https://docs.fauna.com/fauna/current/api/graphql) with the [GitHub GraphQL API](https://docs.github.com/en/graphql).

 ## Getting Started